gavinlyonsrepo/TM1638plus/README.md

 | 2 | TM1638 KEYS, QYF  | 0 | 16 |
 | 3 | TM1638 V1.3 or LKM1638  | 8 bi color,  red and green  | 8 |

 There are two sets of files to support model 1 & 2 .
 I kept them separate as the models are wired quite different Model 1 address by digit, while Model 2 address by segment.
 So the code is quite different for both for many functions.
-Also helps with hardware  testing modularity and testing.
+Also helps with hardware  testing and modularity .
 The same ASCII font file is used by both sets of files.
 Model 3 uses same code base as Model 1, just different example file and different use of setLED functions.